Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how this vulnerability might be exploited.
-An attacker might send a malicious HTTP POST request that overruns the buffer, causing a buffer overflow:
+Here is a conceptual example of how the vulnerability might be exploited.
+This could be a sample HTTP request sent to the vulnerable endpoint:

 Host: target.example.com